SPACeR: Self-Play Anchoring with Centralized Reference Models: Related Works

-\textbf{Self-Play RL for autonomous driving} Self-play reinforcement learning has gained traction in autonomous driving since it allows agents to learn directly from closed-loop multi-agent interaction experience \cite{assymetric_selfplay, kazemkhani2024gpudrive, cusumano2025robust}.
-One representative work, GIGAFlow \cite{cusumano2025robust} demonstrates that large-scale self-play can produce robust autonomous driving policies, showcasing the scalability and effectiveness of self-play for interactive autonomy.
-Nevertheless, one of the main challenges for self-play methods in real-world deployment is the divergence from human-behaviors.
+Self-play reinforcement learning has been studied extensively in multi-agent reinforcement learning (MARL) as a way for agents to learn by interacting with copies of themselves \cite{carroll2019utility_overcook, yu2022surprising_ppo, chen2024quantifying} and has recently been applied to autonomous driving \cite{assymetric_selfplay, kazemkhani2024gpudrive, cusumano2025robust}.
+One representative work, GIGAFlow~\cite{cusumano2025robust} demonstrates that large-scale self-play can produce robust autonomous driving policies, showcasing the scalability and effectiveness of self-play for autonomy.
+Nevertheless, one of the main challenges for self-play methods in real-world deployment is the divergence from human behaviors.
 Policies that maximize rewards may behave unpredictably, and be unable to coordinate with humans safely.
-While Human-Regularized PPO \cite{cornelisse2024human} introduces a small amount of demonstration data as a regularizer to bias policies toward human-likeness, our approach leverages a large-scale tokenized model to provide a human-like reward signal during multi-agent learning, making it the first to demonstrate competitive performance with state-of-the-art imitation learning policies while preserving the scalability of self-play.
+While Human-Regularized PPO~\cite{cornelisse2024human} introduces a small amount of demonstration data as a regularizer to bias policies toward human-likeness, our approach leverages a large-scale tokenized model to provide a human-like reward signal during multi-agent learning, making it the first to demonstrate competitive performance with state-of-the-art imitation learning policies while preserving the scalability of self-play.